 4. Hold Realistic Expectations

-If you become frustrated that the holidays aren’t going according to plan, remember that there is no such thing as a perfect family or perfect holiday, regardless of what you see on television or social media.
+If you become frustrated that the holidays aren’t going according to plan, remember that there is no such thing as a perfect family or perfect holiday (especially this year), regardless of what you see on television or social media.
 Your family is in your life for a reason.
 What can you learn from them?
 See every interaction as a growth opportunity—even during the most frustrating, dysfunctional moments.

 5. Stay in the Present

 What is the best gift you could give to yourself and others at your holiday gathering?
 Being present.
 Set your intention to focus on the moment, and catch yourself if you begin to think about past holiday problems.
 Your family will not be on this earth forever.
 Cultivate appreciation for their presence in your life at the moment.